 All over the world, food safety bodies have developed guidance and standards for listeria in foods.
-These will usually apply to foods considered 'ready to eat' (RTE) and take account levels of listeria considered to be a risk to consumers.
+These will usually apply to foods considered 'ready to eat' (RTE) and take into account levels of listeria considered to be a risk to consumers.

 Universally, standards and guidelines developed by regulatory bodies will consider only L. monocytogenes.
-In the United States, the detection of L. monocytogenes in an RTE product (usually present in not less than 25g) will require a product to either not be placed on the market or to be recalled.
+In the United States, the detection of L. monocytogenes in an RTE product (usually presence in not less than 25g) will require a product to either not be placed on the market or be recalled.

 In Europe, Commission Regulation 2073 has a specific section on L. monocytogenes and for certain types of food (for example that destined for infants or for special medical purposes) requires an absence in 25g.

-For other foods, a limit of less than 100 L. monocytogenes/g at the end of shelf life is considered acceptable.
+For other foods, a limit of less than 100 L. monocytogenes/g at the end of shelf life is considered acceptable, whilst foods in which L. monocytogenes can grow should have no detectable L. monocytogenes at the point of production.

 This latter approach is also the one being considered by Codex at present.
 In spite of these acceptable levels, most producers of RTE food products will work to an internal specification of absence of L. monocytogenes within their product.